-One of the main myths that set people back from pursuing new areas of study is the idea that they’ll need to get a graduate degree to switch career paths.
-This makes sense- MA/MS programs and Ph.D. programs are vigorous, expensive, and force you to uproot your life to go to a new school.
+One of the main myths that prevent people from pursuing new areas of study is that they’ll need a graduate degree to switch career paths.
+This makes sense- MA/MS and Ph.D. programs are vigorous, expensive, and force you to uproot your life to go to a new school.

-What people don’t tell you is that there’s another alternative: certificate programs.
-These programs make you just as competitive in certain fields as those who have a degree in them.
-They’re also subject-focused so you won’t need to take a literature gen ed if you’re trying to become a doctor.
+People don’t tell you that there’s another alternative: certificate programs.
+These programs make you just as competitive in specific fields as those with a degree.
+They’re also subject-focused, so you won’t need to take a literature gen ed if you want to become a doctor.

-Signing up for a certificate program with Intercoast is not only easy but also versatile.
-You can choose between lots of programs, including specific specializations within larger fields.
-You can train to be a medical assistant or a healthcare office specialist without worrying about the details of the other- that’s how specialized our programs are!
+Signing up for a certificate program with Intercoast is easy and versatile.
+You can choose between many programs, including specific specializations within larger fields.

 Myth verdict: While graduate degrees are nice, they aren’t necessary.
 There are certificate programs that will get you where you need to go.